September 24, 2014 | Bretislav Valek

 In the summer of 2012, the renovation of the museum began.
 One of the main parts of the renovation was the modernization of the museum's HVAC system.
 The new SCADA-based system, which was implemented by the Imoko OÜ company, was required to meet strict requirements to maintain the desired microclimate in every exhibition room all year round (temperature: 20 °C ± 1 °C, humidity: 45 % ± 5 %).
-This goal was achieved by using a new complex system of 4 distribution boards operating 13 recirculation AHU (air handling unit) systems, 4 AHU systems, 2 cooling stations, and 1 district heating substation.
+This goal was achieved by using a new complex system of four distribution boards operating thirteen recirculation AHU (air handling unit) systems, four AHU systems, two cooling stations, and one district heating substation.

 To control and monitor the system, Beckhoff PLCs and Reliance SCADA are used.
 For data transfer between the PLCs and the monitoring computer, an internal Ethernet network with Internet connection and a Reliance data server (Reliance 4 Control Server) was built to allow the service staff to monitor the current situation from outside the control room any time they need.

 In addition, a detailed data storing system with trends and reports was created to provide climate information from different museum zones to the art committee and representatives of future exhibitions.